-This Is The Only Foundation I've Used For a Decade — & My Skin Looks Better Than It Did At 25
+This Is The Only Foundation I've Used For A Decade — & My Skin Looks Better Than It Did At 25

 As the only redhead in my family, there were a lot of things I had to learn the hard way.
 Unlike my tan-capable siblings, I cannot, for instance, sit in the sunlight without disintegrating into a pile of dust.
-My hair, once shed from my head, is visible to everyone who happens upon it on their carpet, furniture, or tangled within the mechanism of their vacuum, rendering it useless, And, the more pressing concern I've had to deal with on a regular basis: My coloring means that finding a foundation that doesn't make me look either jaundiced or as though I'm auditioning to be a mime has been a close-to-impossible proposition.
+My hair, once shed from my head, is visible to everyone who happens upon it on their carpet, furniture, or tangled within the mechanism of their vacuum, rendering it useless.
+And, the more pressing concern I've had to deal with on a regular basis: My coloring means that finding a foundation that doesn't make me look either jaundiced or as though I'm auditioning to be a mime has been a close-to-impossible proposition.
 Please see my makeup-free skin below, for context.

 AdvertisementADVERTISEMENT